python/cpython/Doc/library/stdtypes.rst

 .. attribute:: class.__bases__

    The tuple of base classes of a class object.
-If there are no base classes, this will be an empty tuple.

 .. attribute:: class.__name__